 William Cage (played by Tom Cruise) a public relations officer with no combat experience is ordered by his military superiors to film the military operations against the aliens.
 After being killed in combat Cage finds himself in a time loop that sends him back at the exact time before the combat took place.
 He seeks the help of Special Forces warriors Rita Vrataski (played by Emily Blunt) and teams up with her to find a way to defeat the aliens.

 The film was released on June 6, 2014, and received positive reviews from critics.
 Even though the film collections were ok, the film performed better in international markets than domestically, the studios expected a more enthusiastic breakthrough domestically.
-The film was well received by the international audiences for its unconventional story-line, good performances and action sequences.
+The film was well-received by international audiences for its unconventional storyline, good performances, and action sequences.

 The film had a weird marketing campaign where the creators changed the title of the movie for the home entertainment DVD release from “Edge of Tomorrow” to “Live Die Repeat: Edge of Tomorrow”.
 A sequel is in development titled “Live Die Repeat and Repeat” (Really??
 No other title available?) with both Tom Cruise and Emily Blunt repressing their roles.